core-wg/senml-spec/draft-jennings-core-senml.md

 {:cols='r l l'}

-The root content consists of an array with and JSON object for each SenML Record.
+The root content consists of an array with and JSON objects for each SenML Record.
+All the fields in the above table MAY occur in the records with the type specified in the table.
+In addition, there are the following constraints:

-The objects MAY contain a "bn" attribute with a value of type string.
-The object MAY contain a "bt" attribute with a value of type number.
-The object MAY contain a "bu" attribute with a value of type string.
-The object MAY contain a "ver" attribute with a value of type number.
-The object MAY contain other attribute value pairs.

-The objects MAY include the "n", "u", "vd", and "vs" attributes are of type string, the "t" and "ut" attributes are of type number, the "vb" attribute is of type boolean, and the "v" and "s" attributes are of type floating point for the SenML atributes defined in the table above.
-All the attributes are optional, but as specified in {{semant}}, one of the "v", "vs", "vd", or "vb" attributes MUST appear unless the "s" attribute is also present in Records that represent a measurement.
-The "v", and "vs", and "vb" attributes MUST NOT appear together in the same object.
+1. The "bn", "bt", "bu", "ver" and "l" attributes can only occur in the first record.

+2. Each record MUST have at least one of "s", "v", "vs", "vb", or "vd".

+3. Each can only have a single one of "v", "vs", "vb", or "vd".

 Only the UTF-8 form of JSON is allowed.
 Characters in the String Value are encoded using the escape sequences defined in {{RFC4627}}.
 Characters in the Data